Turkey–United States relations: Air Defense (Patriot — S-400, F35, CAATSA)

 On July 22, 2019, Turkey claimed to retaliate against the "unacceptable" threat of US sanctions over Turkey's purchase of Russian S-400 missile defenses.

+On July 31, 2019, the United States decided to end the F-35 deal.
+Acting Defense Secretary Patrick M. Shanahan had warned Turkey that such a deal with Russia risks undermining its ties to NATO.
+Turkey was a level-3 partner, building 900 parts for the F-35.
+Turkey had over 100 jets on advance order.
+Turkey also had 4 jets already paid for and produced for Turkish pilot training.
+Undersecretary of Defense for Acquisition Ellen Lord and Deputy Undersecretary of Defense for Policy David Trachtenberg were in a very rare public discussion: “Turkey cannot field a Russian intelligence collection platform in proximity to where the F-35 program makes repairs and houses the F-35.”
+Turkey, on multiple occasions, said, "We are not going to link or work these systems together.
+Turkey said Turkish personnel will man the S-400s.
+Various Russian advisors and technicians for training and maintenance would be based in Turkey.
+Finally, the US said: "It has the power to keep the planes from moving to Turkish soil."
+Turkish pilots and maintenance personnel training in the U.S. were sent home the same day.
+1914 dispute.
+Turks were reminded of a historical parallel: the Reşadiye-class battleships were paid for, but shortly after World War I began, the British Royal Navy seized the ships.
+Germany replaced them with two new cruisers.
+Germany gave ships to the Ottomans to distance them from Britain.
+It became an important factor for the Ottoman entry into World War I. Israel lobbied to drop Turkey from F-35 program.
+Israel used its behind-the-scenes influence to push the decision forward because excluding Turkey downgraded its military edge.

+The US threatened Turkey with Countering America's Adversaries Through Sanctions Act (CAATSA) over Turkey's decision to buy th S-400 missile defense system from Russia.

-On February 5, 2020, the US halted a secretive military intelligence cooperation program with Turkey against the Kurdistan Workers' Party (PKK).
+On February 5, 2020, the US halted a secretive military intelligence cooperation program with Turkey against the PKK.
 On December 8, 2020, the House of Representatives approved a sanctions package against Turkey due to its purchase of S-400 missile system from Russia.
-Trump administration said that the president will veto the bill.
+The Trump administration said the president would veto the bill.
 Trump had earlier worked to delay passing sanctions against Turkey, but he lost the 2020 United States presidential election.
 On December 14, 2020, the US imposed Countering America's Adversaries Through Sanctions Act.
-The sanctions included a ban on all U.S. export licenses and authorizations to SSB and an asset freeze and visa restrictions on Dr. Ismail Demir, SSB's president, and other SSB officers.
+The sanctions included a ban on all US export licenses and authorizations to SSB, an asset freeze, and visa restrictions on Dr. Ismail Demir, SSB's president, and other SSB officers.

-Subsequently, doubts were raised by a number of international policy analysts that military sanctions on the NATO ally would weaken the alliance, effectively reducing Turkey's ability to obtain American technology for regional defense.
+Subsequently, several international policy analysts raised doubts that military sanctions on the NATO ally would weaken the alliance, effectively reducing Turkey's ability to obtain American technology for regional defense.
 For this reason, the incoming Biden administration would likely hold off on sanctions to normalize relations.